-The commercial appraisal division is staffed with two managers and sixteen appraisers.
-Each appraiser is assigned to a workgroup or team that is supervised by a manager.
+The commercial appraisal division is comprised of two workgroups or teams.
+Each team is comprised of one manager and eight appraisers.
 In addition, six clerks and one clerical supervisor are assigned to support all three divisions in the commercial department.

-Commercial improved property is categorized according to the major property types including multi family, office, retail, industrial/manufacturing and various other categories of business-related uses.
-The commercial appraisal staff also values commercial and rural (non-residential) vacant land parcels.
-The north team handles the valuation of industrial and office-related categories and all commercial land located in the northern portion of TAD's jurisdiction.
-The south team is responsible for multi-family and retail-related categories and land located in southern portion of TAD's jurisdiction.
-The manager for each region is responsible for assigning geographic land areas of responsibility to each appraiser.
-Appraisers are also given the task of completing a field review for all permits issued in their designated area.
+Commercial improved property is categorized according to major property types including multi family, office, retail, industrial/manufacturing and various other categories of business-related uses.
+The commercial appraisal staff is responsible for the data maintenance and annual valuation of general commercial improved property and commercial and rural (non-residential) vacant land parcels.
+One appraisal team handles the reappraisal of land, the valuation of industrial and office-related property categories and the completion of split/plat workflow assignments generated from records changes.
+The other team is responsible for valuation of multi-family and retail-related property categories and performs all office and field review of parcels associated with a 2020 building permit.
+Both appraisal managers and key staff also handle the review, preparation and presentation of Arbitration cases